 Lamar: So, you buy lean chicken breast in bulk you take out, you know, a couple of pounds that you’re going to meal prep with, to prep your meals for the next couple of days and the rest you put into your freezer, right?

 Lamar: And the same thing for others, you know, different quality protein.
-You can buy, you know, like tilapia, flounder, shrimp, things like that.
-You can buy all in bulk.
+You can buy, you know, tilapia, flounder, shrimp, things like that.
+You can buy it all in bulk.
 You know, ideally, I prefer fresh vegetables but considering, you know, the days of social distancing you want to minimize your exposure so I recommend, you know, we stock up on canned vegetables like a green bean, whatever it may be, whatever your favorite canned vegetable that you can have to again limit your exposure.
 I want people to be healthy.
 I want people to kind of avoid, you know, being exposed.

 Host: So, the frozen vegetables and canned vegetables are good?
 They’re okay?